Ban on texting and driving, other laws go into effect Monday

 - It will be illegal to vape in most indoor workplaces.

-- Cheaper prescription drugs will be imported from Canada and other countries, but only if they’re FDA-approved.
+- Cheaper prescription drugs can be imported from Canada and other countries, but only if they’re FDA-approved.

 - For shore-based shark fishing, certain species will have to be kept underwater and immediately released.